-Jenna loves singing loudly while on her bicycle, and enjoys having picnics and dinner parties with loved ones.
+Jenna loves exploring our local forests, and enjoys having picnics and dinner parties with loved ones.
 She is closely connected to Vancouver Island’s Garry Oak ecosystems, as well as the Coastal Cedar, Hemlock, Douglas Fir Rainforest.
 Jenna is deeply committed to nature mentoring and the forest, where she feels everyone can feel truly alive.
 Email Jenna.

-STEPHANIE MACKAY is an Instructor at Soaring Eagle Nature School.
+STEPHANIE MACKAY is the lead Instructor at Soaring Eagle Nature School.
 She grew up right here in the Pacific Northwest exploring the deep mysteries of the coastal forests and discovering the abundance of life in the intertidal zones of our local beaches.
 Her passion for wild Nature, art and culture has taken her across the globe and into a wide array of ecosystems.

 Stephanie holds the truth of our belonging in the Natural world as a given and loves witnessing the moments when this connection happens.
 She has studied indigenous ways and culture since 2011 with Martin Prechtel in New Mexico and has completed several trainings in nature based Rites of Passage with the Animas Valley Institute.
 She has also completed a nine-month apprenticeship with Annie Bloom and Jade Sherer to be a guide for the pan-cultural Vision Fast.
 Before Soaring Eagle she worked with Calgary’s Ghost River Rediscovery where she ran wilderness camps for youth in the Rockies.

 Stephanie loves spending time with her family, doing yoga, crafting with rawhide and can most often be found, or not found, somewhere out on the land.

 TOM OWEN is an instructor at Soaring Eagle Nature School.
 He grew up exploring the coastlines, forests and mountains of Vancouver Island where he developed a deep connection to the land that has continued to this day.
 Tom has a particular love for exploring the intertidal zones of the gulf islands.